ehedman/sdlSpeedometer/README.md

 ### Enable audible warnings
 - Set preferences with sdlSPeedometer-config
-- Start sdlSpeedometer with "SDL_AUDIODRIVER=alsa AUDIODEV=hw:2,0 ./sdlSpeedometer -p" and possible -i -g as well
+- Start sdlSpeedometer with DISPLAY=:0:0 ./sdlSpeedometer -p" and possible -i -g as well
 - Eventually set these preferences in /etc/default/sdlSpeedometer after "make install" has been executed on a Pi

+### Notes on display variables
+Since this application is capable to run either as an X application (DISPLAY=:0:0) thanks to xwayland or as a Wayland application (WAYLAND_DISPLAY=wayland-1) you can use either of these variables.
+However, when subtasks are launched they get the "DISPLAY=:0:0" set to ensure compatibility for all GUI based applications.
+See the spawnSubtask script.

 ### HOWTOs
 - [How to Enable i2c on the Raspberry Pi](https://www.raspberrypi-spy.co.uk/2014/11/enabling-the-i2c-interface-on-the-raspberry-pi/)